 County Bridge Match Program

-Every September, the Nebraska Department of Transportation (NDOT) opens the County Bridge Match Program (CBMP), giving counties an opportunity to strengthen local infrastructure and improve safety for travelers across Nebraska.
+Every September, NDOT's Local Assistance Division opens the County Bridge Match Program (CBMP), giving counties an opportunity to strengthen local infrastructure and improve safety for travelers across Nebraska.
 Now in its 10th round of funding, CBMP will award $4 million to counties, empowering them to collaborate with local agencies and NDOT to streamline the replacement and repair of structurally deficient county bridges across the state.
 By addressing critical bridge needs, CBMP strengthens rural transportation networks that support agriculture, commerce, and everyday travel.

 How to Apply

-Applications for the 2025 funding round are due by Friday, October 17.
+Applications for the 2025 funding round are closed.
 Counties are invited to submit Requests for Proposals (RFPs) for bridges that meet the following criteria:

 The program funds 55% of eligible bridge construction costs (up to $500,000), with counties providing a 45% match.
 Participation is voluntary, and counties retain local control, using their own consultants and contractors for the work.